Pixel-based Reconfigurable Beamforming Networks Emulating Physical Movement in FAS: PRBFN-FAS Prototype and Experimental Results

-Fig. \ref{System_Gain} illustrates the variation in measured channel gains of $h_{1,1}$ and $h_{2,1}$ across different PRBFN-FAS states, corresponding to various FAS ports, evaluated at four distinct spatial locations shown in Fig. \ref{System_Measurement}(c).
-The results indicate that the PRBFN-FAS generates obvious antenna diversity at various tested locations.
-Furthermore, in the FAMA case, both users at Rx consistently achieve SIR exceeding 10 dB by switching between FAS ports.
+Fig. \ref{System_Gain} illustrates the variation in measured channel gains of $h_{1,1}$ and $h_{2,1}$ across different PRBFN-FAS states, corresponding to various FAS ports, evaluated at four distinct locations shown in Fig. \ref{System_Measurement}.
+The results indicate that the PRBFN-FAS generates obvious antenna diversity at various states.
+Furthermore, by selecting optimal PRBFN-FAS state, over 10 dB signal strength difference of 2 users can be achieved, which supports FAMA applications.
 The observed variation in signal strength with port switching confirms the effectiveness of the PRBFN-FAS design in practical communication systems.

+Deploying 16 QAM modulation under the measured channel conditions, we verify the performance of the PRBFN‑FAS for uplink signals, as given in Fig. \ref{System_Constellation}.
+For User 1, selecting the 12-th PRBFN‑FAS state yields clear differentiation with a demodulation EVM of 3.11\%.
+Similarly, for User 2, the 8-th state achieves an EVM of 2.23\%.
+Simply selecting the optimal PRBFN‑FAS state enables effective multi-user differentiation, where the interference can be overcome without relying on the complex signal processing \cite{FAMA}.